taj-ny/InputActions/README.md

 Remove the *build* directory when rebuilding the effect.

 # Additional setup (optional)
-To gain access to extra touchpad features (finger position and pressure variables, click gestures), create a file at ``/etc/udev/rules.d/71-touchpad.rules`` with the following content:
+To gain access to extra touchpad features, create a file at ``/etc/udev/rules.d/71-touchpad.rules`` with the following content:
 ```
 ENV{ID_INPUT_TOUCHPAD}=="1", TAG+="uaccess"
 ```